 Bankruptcy law foresees not only discarding of a person’s debts, but also a slate clean and a chance for a brand new start for the debtor.
 In order to achieve these aims, the court mandates debtor educational course.
 Similar to the credit counseling, a step performed before filing bankruptcy, the educational course lasts for few hours, and it is performed by a licensed agency, in person, over the phone or on the internet.
 It is required to complete this course within 60 days of the date when meeting with creditors is appointed (if the debtor filed under the chapter 7) or prior to last payment in repaying plan (if the debtor filed under the chapter 13).

 Once the course is completed, the agency provides the certificate, proving that the debtor attended the course and got all necessary information and guides on how to manage his future incomes, bills, credits and generally speaking – how to use all the advantages of the discharged debts.
 The debtor must submit the certificate to the court in order to get the discharge.

 Every agency has its fees for this course and they vary, but most agencies are willing to waive it, if the debtor cannot afford to pay the fee.

 The course provider will equip the debtor with money management skills and those will be used right after the bankruptcy is completed, since the debtor will have to manage his incomes and expenses on his own in the after-bankruptcy life.
-We learn a lot from wrongful death attorney pasadena.
+We learn a lot from dallas bankruptcy attorneys.